Hephaestois/Thesis_HRemmen_2025/scripts/PDE_model/process.md

 # 18 May
 Today I want to fix two issues I know exist.
 One is the scale-relevance on the density.
 Changing the space-step (also a problem which I have now fixed) to a larger or smaller step changed the solution more than is justifyable with resolution arguments.
 Therefor, there must be an influence of space-step on solution which is obviously wrong.
 I think this happens because I have rescaled the flow field units to meter per day, but I want to try to set this to be x_stepsize degrees / t_stepsize days

+# 19 May

+HUGE RESULTS
+I have calibrated A, figured out its units are degrees per day, and thus made the daily swim distance to be equal to 2km/day as in Painter and Hillen.
+Using this I have calibrated the strength of the flow field by converting m/s to degrees per day.
+I changed my simulation to run on the data from 2016.
+Now I have gotten very convincing results extremely similar to Painter and Hillen.
+GREAT SUCCESS!!!

+To accomodate for simulating more recent years, I have created 'FVM2016.py' in the directory 'years'.
+This is because the datasets have different lengths, and the logic of switching between them would be too spaghetti to do in general, so I will do it specifically for each dataset.

+This means that either the plots don't get a vector field overlaid, or plotting is separated but is dependent on the vector fields which would be a lot of work.
+In any case I will save the datasets, so that plots without a vecctorfield can always be reproduced.

+I am currently running a simulation at the 0.04x0.04x0.001 scale.
+This is quite slow, but most of that time is taken up by datasets being sent around.
+I should _probably_ look into faster dataset acquisition.
+Downloading them locally might be the solution after all?

+# 20 may

+(written on 19 may, for future hazel)
+To make the vectorfield-swapping functional, I need to provide the program with the multiple URLs the data is being acquired from, and switch them when 'time runs out'.
+The time variable still needs to remain within the permissible steps on which the data is defined.
+This means that I will need a pretty bulky amount of logic, which I mmight wrap in a separate function if it is not too outlandishly complicated.

 # List of attendees/invites for the final presentation: (who still need to know a location)